istos/sparql_views/README.txt

 ==============
 These hacks are necessary because of the differences between Drupal 6 and 7.

-1. rdfx_ functions are included in SPARQL Views because they differ from the rdf functions in 6.
+1. rdfx is included in SPARQL Views as a pseudo library.
+These functions are part of the contrib RDF module in Drupal 7, this is a hackish backport.

 2. The ARC library needs to be placed in SPARQL Views folder, but in D7 the library is in rdfx.